-You can use LATEX by installing it on your computer, or by using a web-based editor.
+You can use LATEX by installing it on your computer, or by using a web-based editor on an internet browser.
 There are advantages and disadvantages to both.

 • On a web-based editor, everything is set up and ready to go, but you have less control over how everything compiles and you need an internet connection at all times when editing your files.